 Employ Your POP Representative’s Help

-Nobody knows the ins and outs of merchandising displays quite like a point-of-purchase display company.
-Who better, then, to accompany an OEM company on an initial visit with the box store client?
+Nobody knows the ins and outs of merchandising displays quite like a point of purchase display company.
+Who better, then, to accompany an OEM on an initial visit with the box store client?

 “If we have a relationship with our client, accompanying the kick-off meeting could be beneficial,” King says.
 “Attending the first discussion and then subsequent design review meetings would assist the process as we can be there to support the client as well as answer very specific questions for the end user.”

 Having all resources at an OEM’s disposal during conversations with a retailer means the store can get immediate answers about the display that would have otherwise needed to be relayed back to the POP company through the client.
 A representative’s presence can keep projects moving and eliminate miscommunications.